LaiMo2020/InhabitU/README.md

 ### Header– as a logged in user
 #### Home
 The “+” button allows the user to create a new habit Icons referring to the three categories enable the user to switch between predefined habits in the three categories by clicking on the icons
-Predefined habits in all three categories enable the user to add them to their listby…
+Predefined habits in all three categories give inspiration.
-An edit dialogue for predefined habits enables the user to edit the habit before adding it to their list by customizing the fields in the dialogue

 #### Create a new habit
 The dialogue enables the user to create a custom habit by choosing categories, filling in name, description and start date and choosing if it is prioritized or not.